Welsh Grand National Betting Offers 2021

 You can usually expect a field of around fifteen to twenty horses and if the Going is Heavy, as it often is at that time of year, the race will last about five minutes with ten hurdles to be jumped.
-In the last running of the race the prize for the winner was a little over £4,000.
+In the last running of the race the prize fund was a little over £5,700.

 Future Champions Finale Juvenile Hurdle

 Taking place over two miles and eleven yards, the Future Champions Finale Juvenile Hurdle is the first prestigious race of the day.
 It’s for three-year-old novice hurdlers and features eight different jumps over its duration.
-If the race is postponed until January, as happened in 2017 when water-logging stopped it being able to take place in December, the horse becomes a race for four-year-olds.
+If the race is postponed until January, as happened in 2017 and 2020 when water-logging stopped it being able to take place in December, the classification becomes a race for four-year-olds.

 There are two other Grade 1 juvenile hurdling events that take place during the British National Hunt season, with the others being the Triumph Hurdle during the Chelteham Festival and the Anniversary 4-Y-O Novices’ Hurdle, which is run during the Grand National Festival at Aintree.
-In 2017 the race was worth £28,475 to the winner.
+In 2020 the race carried a purse of just under £50,000.

 Because the race is only for horses of a specific age, it hasn’t been won more than once since records began in 1971.
 Three jockeys, one of which is Tony McCoy, have won the race twice.
 Even so, the record is three wins and that is held by Richard Johnson, Peter Scudamore, Mick Fitzgerald and Daryl Jacob.
 Two trainers have won the race four times and they are names that are well-known to horse racing lovers: Nicky Henderson and Martin Pipe.
 Interestingly, neither trainer has won the race in back-to-back years, only Alan King has managed that to date.

 The Grand National